 While most of our mills are used in the jewelry industry to create beautiful embellishments, now and then we stumble upon a whole new use for our inventions.
 Recently, the University of Toronto acquired an NS CNC Mira 6 for the Department of Chemistry.
 Under the expert guidance of Professor Andre Simpson, Director of the Environmental NMR Centre and Director of TRACES, our Mira 6 is being used to machine microscopic parts for his research experiments.

 Andre is working diligently to uncover the mysteries of complex environmental systems on a molecular level.
 He is developing Nuclear Magnetic Resonance (NMR) Spectroscopy in combination with other analytical techniques so he can better understand how molecular-scale processes work within macromolecular systems.

 With his work applicable in areas from climate change to disease prevention and even contributing to the search for extraterrestrial life, he has some lofty goals for his research.
 To help him along the way, he needs the very best in precision equipment.

-This is where our Mira 6 shines; assisting Andre and his team with their research by milling out precisely the minute and detailed tools he needs in order to conduct his experiments.
+This is where our Mira 6 shines; assisting Andre and his team with their research by milling out precisely the minute and specific tools he needs to conduct his experiments.

 The diverse range of materials the Mira can mill using its high precision 5 axis system, combined with its perfectly precise cutting ability, can create just about anything this team of researchers need to achieve big results in their tiny arena.